4 Days

 6 hrs

 The second day of the Short Mardi Himal Trek starts with a gradual ascending experience through scenic forest trails after breakfast at the Forest Camp.
-The trail goes over thick rhododendrons and evergreen tree making the path cool and peaceful.
-In the spring, flowers grow in the forest and transform it into color.
+The trail goes over thick rhododendrons and evergreen trees, making the path cool and peaceful.
+In the spring, flowers grow in the forest, transforming it into color.

 As you continue uphill, the forest is slowly growing finer, and small areas start to open up, giving you a view of the mountains around.
 After several hours of hiking, you arrive at Low Camp at approximately 2,970 m / 9,744 ft, where a large number of the trekkers take a break for tea and also view the Machhapuchhre.

 Low Camp trails further up the ridge to High Camp.
-The scenery is more open, and the atmosphere is cooler as one ascends.
+The scenery becomes more open, and the atmosphere cools as one ascends.
 Afternoon, you reach the High Camp, 3,580 m / 11,745 ft.
 This camp is very impressive with a mountain view and serene surroundings.
 Before the early morning hike tomorrow, a good rest is important.

 Breakfast, Lunch, and Dinner